antonta's space

 rule: "ACB"

 The core transaction replay mechanic will look at the trading account annotation and price annotation, and populate the contexts accordingly.
-Every context has to be attached to the appropriate account:
+Every context has to be attached to the appropriate account.
+See appendix.

 Both apply_acquisition and apply_disposition create a TradingEntry and push it to the vector of entries on the TradingContext.
 For FIFO and LIFO rules, the position is also added during apply_acquisition.
 Disposition depends on the account rule, and requires calculating realized PnL.
-The realized PnL computation could look like this:
+See appendix.

 Unrealized PnL calculation is trivial and all it needs is the conversion of the balance of the trading account at market rate: